Latest Solar Panel Technology

 IBC silicon cells are not only more efficient but much stronger than conventional cells as the rear layers reinforce the whole cell and help prevent micro-cracking which can eventually lead to failure.
 Sunpower uses a high-grade, solid copper IBC rear foundation layer on their patented 'Maxeon' cell design along with a highly reflective metal mirror-like surface to reflect any light which passes through back into the cell.
 The rear side of the 'Maxeon' IBC cell shown below is extremely tolerant to stress and bending, unlike conventional cells which are relatively brittle in comparison.

-N-type Solar cell technology
+N-type Solar Cell Technologies

 TOPCon solar cells